keenon/jamr/README.md

 a comparison between our system and two variants of JAMR.

 This will run 3 different systems for comparison, JAMR, JAMR + Stanford Subgraph Generation, and JAMR + Gold Subgraphs.
 The Stanford Subgraph output will be titled \*.parsed-stanford-concepts.
-The system should then also output a RESULTS.txt file, assuming everything was set up correctly, which will list smatch scores (using the JAMR version of the smatch script, which also reports precision and recall).
+The system should then also output a \*.results file, assuming everything was set up correctly, which will list smatch scores (using the JAMR version of the smatch script, which also reports precision and recall).